-MUSI 211.
-VOCAL DICTION.
-This course is aimed at music education and voice performance majors and will include instruction concerning the International Phonetic Alphabet; diction rules for singing in Italian, French, German, and English; and the accurate pronunciation of sung Italian, French, English, and German.
+- MUSI 212.
+VOCAL DICTION: FRENCH/ITALIAN.
+This course is aimed at music education and voice performance majors and will include instruction concerning the International Phonetic Alphabet; diction rules for singing in French and Italian; and the accurate pronunciation of sung French and Italian.
 The course meetings will consist of lecture, audio/video examples, and class participation.

-MUSI 219.
+Alternate years, two hours. - MUSI 219.
 BEGINNING CONDUCTING.
 A study of the fundamentals of conducting and rehearsal strategies with an emphasis on beginning instrumental and choral techniques.
 Emphasis is placed on developing baton technique and hand gestures, score study, and developing a comprehensive approach to conducting.
-One hour.

-MUSI 221.
+Two hours. - MUSI 221.
 MUSIC TECHNOLOGY.
 This course provides the student with music notation experience, audio processing experience, background in music industry practices (including music copyright) and provides experience with creating social-media rich websites.
 This course is designated Information Literacy (IL).
 Prerequisite: Music majors only.

-MUSI 222.
+Three hours. - MUSI 222.
 MUSICAL THEATRE WORKSHOP.
 This course is designed to educate students about the musical theatre genre and all of its sub-genres through research, writing, rehearsal, and performance, and to improve their singing, acting, and performance skills.
 The main focus of class meetings will be rehearsal of assigned scenes according to registered students' abilities.
 Students will learn at least one musical theatre scene, memorize it, block it, and perform it in a public performance at the end of the semester.
 Course may be repeated.

-MUSI 223.
+Two hours. - MUSI 223.
 OPERA WORKSHOP.
 This course will introduce the student to selected scenes from operas.
 There will be a focus on scene analysis and character development within the context of an operatic role.
 Class will encourage singers to integrate the vocal and physical connection of theater with language and music.
 Course may be repeated.